 Water billing for The City of Lake Forest is done on a quarterly basis.
 For billing purposes, the City is divided into three sections/cycles and each cycle is billed quarterly.
 Water meters in Lake Forest are equipped with a Radio Read Meter Transceiver Unit (MXU) which permits meter reading via radio signals.
 As the Public Works vehicle moves through the section of town to be billed, the MXU connected to your meter receives a wake up signal from the vehicle interrogation unit.
 The MXU obtains the meter's identification number and meter reading, which are transmitted back to the interrogation unit.
 The meter readings are then used to produce the water bills.
 Your water bill is based on an actual (not estimated) meter reading each quarter.
 Actual readings produce an accurate usage history and that helps detect leaks.

-The water bill includes a water charge, water customer charge, city use tax (5% of the water charge the Water Customer Charge), sewer charge, a sewer customer charge which are based on the size of the meter in each home or business, as well as a refuse collection fee effective May 1, 2014.
+The water bill includes a water charge, water customer charge, city use tax (5% of the water charge the Water Customer Charge), sewer charge, a sewer customer charge which is based on the size of the meter in each home or business, refuse collection fee effective May 1, 2014, and a public safety pension fee effective May 1, 2017.

 Tiered Water Rate Structure